oanskyy/TS-TSender-UI/README.md

 - [ ] 🔁 Batch pagination for >1,000 recipients (Add pagination or progress tracking for large lists)
 - [ ] 🔎 Optimistic UI feedback before confirmation
 - [ ] 🧠 Integrate The Graph for past airdrop history
+- [ ] Add a project walkthrough script
+- Design your PDF or Loom demo flow

 ---